 English and maths GCSEs at grade 2 or above.

-This introductory course is ideal for anyone who wants to start from scratch and learn the basics of engineering, alongside gaining support in developing and improving their maths, English and IT skills.
 You’ll learn about health and safety, how to disassemble and assemble machine parts, parts identification and routine servicing protocols.

 Practical activities in the service engineering workshops.